 - Various security options

 Dacast is priced in two different ways.
 “Event pricing” exists for users who are only streaming rarely, or just for a single event.
 For those who need ongoing streaming services, subscriptions are available.
-These start at $19 per month for a basic streaming package.
-The Pro plan, at $125 per month, includes all platform features, including API access, as well as additional bandwidth.
-The Premium plan, for $289 a month, increases bandwidth further and lowers per/GB costs.
+These start at $39 per month for a basic streaming package.
+The Scale plan, at $188 per month, includes all platform features, including API access, as well as additional bandwidth.
+If your enterprise business has high volume streaming needs, you can also contact Dacast for a custom plan tailored to your needs.

 With this article, we’ve aimed to provide both context around and comparisons of live video streaming service providers.
 We hope it helps you to make a decision about which platform might be best for you!
 The overview of three streaming platforms gives you some basic information from which to start narrowing down your list of options.
 If you’re interested in further comparisons, we have many more comparative articles you can peruse on our blog.